craws/OpenAtlas/install/upgrade/upgrade.md

     sudo service apache2 restart

 ### 8.6.x to 8.7.0
-A code base update (e.g. with git pull) and a webserver restart is sufficient.

-The additional Python package validators is needed:
+No database update is required but an additional Python package is needed:

     sudo apt install python3-validators